This section covers what's new in Spring Framework 3.2. See also Appendix D, Migrating to Spring Framework 3.2

 A convenient base class with an

-the response with HTTP message converters.
-This servers as an alternative
+writing the response with HTTP message converters.
+This serves as an

 See the revised Section 17.11, “Handling exceptions” including information on customizing the default Servlet container error page.

 are three new

 enables capturing and passing generic type info.